Fall of the Fascist regime in Italy: The night of the Grand Council

-Grandi then read out and explained his document, concluding his speech with Mussolini's citation: "Let perish all the factions, so that the Nation can live".
+Grandi then read out and explained the meaning of his document, concluding his speech with Mussolini's citation: "Let perish all the factions, so that the Nation can live".
 Next, Farinacci explained that his criticism ran opposite to Grandi's.
 While Grandi contended that Mussolini had betrayed the constitution, the real victim of betrayal was Fascism.
-Farinacci said that in order to win the war it was necessary to wipe out the democrats and liberals still nested in the Party, as well as the generals.
-He wanted to give the supreme command of the armed forces back to the King and unify the war direction with Germany, all of which would strengthen the Party.
-At the end of his speech he read his proposed OdG, which summarized all of these points.
+Farinacci said that in order to win the war, it was necessary to wipe out the democrats and the liberals who were still nested in the Party, as well as the generals.
+He wanted to give the supreme command of the armed forces back to the King and unify Italy's direction of the war with Germany's, all of which would strengthen the Party.
+At the end of his speech, he read his proposed OdG, which summarized all of these points.
 After some minor interventions, Bottai, the Fascist intellectual, made a purely political speech defending the OdG.
-This was followed by Ciano summarizing the history of the alliance with the Germans, and declaring that the Italians were not the traitors, but the betrayed.
+This was followed by Ciano's summary of the history of the alliance with the Germans, and his declaration that the Italians were not the traitors, instead, they were the people who were betrayed.
 At 23:30, the Duce announced that, due to the length of the meeting, some comrades had asked for a postponement to the next day.
 At this point, Grandi called for a vote on his OdG, saying that it was shameful to go to sleep when Italian soldiers were dying for their fatherland.
 Never before in the 20-year history of the assembly had anyone asked for a vote.
 Since fascism was strongly anti-parliamentary, in all previous meetings only discussions summarized by the Duce had taken place.
 Mussolini unwillingly agreed, and at midnight the meeting was suspended for 10 minutes.
 In the meantime, Grandi collected the signatures to his OdG.